zulip/zulip/docs/production/troubleshooting.md

     <https://linoxide.com/ubuntu-how-to/enable-disable-unattended-upgrades-ubuntu-16-04/>`_
     and instead install apt upgrades manually.
-With unattended upgrades enabled, the moment a new Postgres release is published, your Zulip server will have its postgres server upgraded (and thus restarted).
+With unattended upgrades enabled, the moment a new Postgres release is published, your Zulip server will have its Postgres server upgraded (and thus restarted).
 ```

-Restarting one of the system services that Zulip uses (`postgres`,
+Restarting one of the system services that Zulip uses (Postgres,
-`memcached`, `redis`, or `rabbitmq`) will drop the connections that
+memcached, Redis, or Rabbitmq) will drop the connections that
 Zulip processes have to the service, resulting in future operations on
 those connections throwing errors.